-Finally (at point D), but before it’s sent out for delivery, it goes through capping and the application of an aluminum adhesive seal is applied to air-tightly seal the peanut butter (the third and final product manufactured from the process).
+Finally (at point D), but before it’s sent out for delivery, it goes through capping, and the application of an aluminum adhesive seal has been applied to air-tightly seal the peanut butter (the third and final product manufactured from the process).

 You can watch a mesmerizing video on the peanut butter manufacturing process here.

-Continuous production is slightly different to continuous manufacturing, as continuous production includes operations like assembly lines that manufacture products with sub-assemblies, which is a manufacturing technique used in repetitive manufacturing and discrete manufacturing.
+Continuous production is slightly different from continuous manufacturing, as continuous production includes operations like assembly lines that manufacture products with sub-assemblies, which is a manufacturing technique used in repetitive manufacturing and discrete manufacturing.

 But, two types of continuous production can be utilized in continuous manufacturing.
 This is:

-In process production, the demand for the product is continuous and high.
+In-process production, the demand for the product is continuous and high.
 The materials can create different products at different stages of manufacturing.
-Like in oil refinery, this can be kerosene, gasoline etc. Or, like making peanut butter, can also make pig and bird feed.
+Like in an oil refinery, this can be kerosene, gasoline, etc. Or, like making peanut butter, can also make pig and bird feed.